kefranabg/bento-starter/README.md

 # the following command will deploy firestore security rules located in `src/firebase/firestore.rules`
 npx firebase deploy
 ```
-* Enable Google as a sign-in provider for authentication
-* In your firebase project home page, click `add an application` button then click the web icon project.
-From here you can copy the config object and replace the config variable in `/src/firebase/init.js` in vuejs-firebase-starter-kit project

 **You're done !
 You can now run `npm run serve` and start your app development !** :tada: